 Codecs

-The BD-ROM specification mandates certain codec compatibilities for both hardware decoders (players) and movie software (content).[175][180]Windows Media Player does not come with the codecs required to play Blu-ray Discs.[181]
+The BD-ROM specification mandates certain codec compatibilities for both hardware decoders (players) and movie software (content).[175][180]Windows Media Player does not come with all of the codecs required to play Blu-ray Discs.[181]

 Originally, BD-ROMs stored video up to 1920 × 1080 pixel resolution at up to 60 (59.94) fields per second.
 Currently, with UHD BD-ROM, videos can be stored at a maximum of 3840 × 2160 pixel resolution at up to 60 (59.94) frames per second, progressively scanned.
 While most current Blu-ray players and recorders can read and write 1920 × 1080 video at the full 59.94p and 50p progressive format, new players for the UHD specifications will be able to read at 3840 × 2160 video at either 59.94p and 50p formats.